pollfish/docs/pay-on-screenouts.md

 Pay on Screenouts is a feature provided by Pollfish in order to allow partners to have more predictable revenue.
 This feature aims to overcome Market Research monetization limitations where users can get screened out from a survey and not get a reward even if they intent to honestly fill one.

-With focus on providing an optimal user experience, respecting users time and ensuring revenue in every session, partners can enable Pay on Screenouts feature per Mediation Network through their Dashboard.
+With focus on providing an optimal user experience, respecting users' time and ensuring revenue in every session, partners can enable Pay on Screenouts feature per Mediation Network per app through their Dashboard.
 Pay on Screenouts feature distributes in a more fair way, revenue from successful survey completes, in every session including on screenouts with a small compromise in the payout in survey completion.
-Therefore, no minimum payouts or price floors are applied in that case.
+No minimum payouts or price floors are applied in that case.

 **Note:** <i>Payable screenouts are screenouts that happened because the user got screened out for different reasons such as profiling, screenout on a screening question, quota full, survey closed and other reasons that are not user's fault.
 Screenouts due to fraud, quality, VPN or security are not payable. </i>